schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

     - This is done easily with `xterm` (an X11 terminal program)

 # Attaching gdb to MPI processes with xterm

+This approach works well for a small number of processes.

 - It may be difficult to manage too many xterm windows